oeed/CraftOS-Standards/File Formats/Images/README.md

 ## Official Recommendations

-Rather than creating your own format or using a lesser used format, it is recommended to use the following formats based on your needs.
+Rather than creating your own format or using a lesser used/inefficient format, it is recommended to use the following formats based on your needs.

 **Images that require both text and colour in each pixel (advanced computers)**: [NitroFingers Text](todo)